ethz-asl/v4l2_camera/README.md

 4. apt-get install v4l-utils
 ```

+### User groups
+TODO: Is the spi group actually needed?
+Or gpio?

 ### OpenCV 4.9.X
 OpenCV >=4.9.0 is required in order to run the debayering process.
 An installation scripts inside `.devcontainer` is provided as help on how to compile it from source.